Heckman Selection Model

 When NOT to Use the Heckman Model

-- Your missing data is missing at random (MAR) — standard imputation or inverse probability weighting may suffice
+- Your missing data are missing at random (MAR) — standard imputation or inverse probability weighting may suffice

 - You have no credible exclusion restriction — without one, the model is identified only through functional form (normality), which is fragile (Bushway et al., 2007)

-- The normality assumption is badly violated — consider semiparametric alternatives or Lee bounds
+- The normality assumption is substantially violated (e.g., the outcome distribution is heavily skewed, bounded, or multimodal) — consider semiparametric alternatives or Lee bounds

 - You have a randomized experiment with attrition — Lee bounds provide a more robust approach